 Pick up your rental car from Skopje Airport — the team meets you at arrivals and walk you to the vehicle.
 If arriving in the morning, you have a full day to explore the capital before the road trip begins in earnest.

-Evening: The old bazaar area and Debar Maalo neighbourhood have the best restaurants.
-Try traditional Macedonian tavče gravče (baked beans), shopska salad, and grilled meats.
-Budget €10–15 for dinner with wine.
+For dinner, the old bazaar area and Debar Maalo neighbourhood have the best restaurants.
+Try traditional Macedonian tavče gravče (baked beans), shopska salad, and grilled meats; budget €10–15 with wine.
+For parking, the hotel will usually have spaces, or use the underground car park beneath Macedonia Square (~€0.65/hour).
+See our Skopje parking guide for all zone details.

 Day 2: Skopje → Matka Canyon → Mavrovo National Park